-Men and women in Naperville who are in need of a tooth extraction are often confused about who they should contact to perform the procedure – a dentist or an oral surgeon?
+Men and women who are in need of a tooth extraction are often confused about who they should contact to perform the procedure – a dentist or an oral surgeon?
 Having your tooth pulled is nothing to mess around with, or wait on, so be sure you’re choosing the right type of doctor to best suit your specific needs.

 Dentists and oral surgeons are both able to perform tooth extractions, but dentists are not qualified to extract teeth in all types of circumstances.
 To know whether or not you should choose a dentist or an oral surgeon like Dr. Scherer for your tooth extraction, keep reading as we discuss this topic further.